G protein

 Heterotrimeric G proteins located within the cell are activated by G protein-coupled receptors (GPCRs) that span the cell membrane.
 Signaling molecules bind to a domain of the GPCR located outside the cell, and an intracellular GPCR domain then in turn activates a particular G protein.
 Some active-state GPCRs have also been shown to be "pre-coupled" with G proteins, whereas in other cases a collision coupling mechanism is thought to occur.
-The G protein activates a cascade of further signaling events that finally results in a change in cell function.
+The G protein triggers a cascade of further signaling events that finally results in a change in cell function.
 G protein-coupled receptors and G proteins working together transmit signals from many hormones, neurotransmitters, and other signaling factors.
 G proteins regulate metabolic enzymes, ion channels, transporter proteins, and other parts of the cell machinery, controlling transcription, motility, contractility, and secretion, which in turn regulate diverse systemic functions such as embryonic development, learning and memory, and homeostasis.

 History

 G proteins were discovered in 1980 when Alfred G. Gilman and Martin Rodbell investigated stimulation of cells by adrenaline.
 They found that when adrenaline binds to a receptor, the receptor does not stimulate enzymes (inside the cell) directly.
 Instead, the receptor stimulates a G protein, which then stimulates an enzyme.
 An example is adenylate cyclase, which produces the second messenger cyclic AMP.
 For this discovery, they won the 1994 Nobel Prize in Physiology or Medicine.

 Nobel prizes have been awarded for many aspects of signaling by G proteins and GPCRs.
 These include receptor antagonists, neurotransmitters, neurotransmitter reuptake, G protein-coupled receptors, G proteins, second messengers, the enzymes that trigger protein phosphorylation in response to cAMP, and consequent metabolic processes such as glycogenolysis.

 Prominent examples include (in chronological order of awarding):